danielhokanson/angular-material-wrap/docs/troubleshooting.md

 2. Avoid importing from index files in same module
 3. Use barrel exports carefully
 4. Restructure code to avoid circular references
+5. Check for circular imports in interface files

 ### Testing Issues